mitanshu7/mitanshu7.github.io/markdown/How_to_SSH_to_another_user.md

+---
-# How to SSH to another user
+title: "How to SSH to another user"
+description: "Learn how to copy your SSH public key to another user on the same system using sudo.
+Includes manual steps and a shell script to automate directory setup, permission handling, and key transfer for passwordless SSH access."
+---

 ## Or copy your public SSH key to another user in the same system